A vital tool in monetary policy, the current scenario has revealed the repo’s limitations

 The urgent case for consecutive cuts

 Consumer demand or consumption contributes to two-thirds of our country’s GDP, which has taken a hit in the last couple of years.
 RBI’s repo rate cuts, under its new governor appointed in 2019, was to arrest the slump.

 Repo put to good use historically

 RBI had cut the repo by 200 basis points between January 2015 and April 2016, a 15-month period.
 The moves paid off as the GDP grew from 7.1 percent in the last quarter of fiscal 2015 to 9.3 percent in Q4 of fiscal 2016.

 The Catch-22 in repo cuts

 Tweaking monetary policy could also be counter-productive now, as inflation is shooting up even as consumption is at an all-time low.
 We are witnessing what some experts are calling stagflation.

 Retail inflation at a five-year high of 7.35 percent, driven mainly by food prices, there is almost no room to axe the repo rate in order to encourage credit.
-The most-likely answer of increasing government spending instead, too, could be fraught with risk as there has been a shortfall in revenue collection by the government this fiscal.
+The most likely answer to increasing government spending instead, too, could be fraught with risk as there has been a shortfall in revenue collection by the government this fiscal.